meroxa/turbine-py-examples/datawarehouse-sync/README.md

 ## Run Locally

 I have included both non-CDC and CDC formatted fixtures (`pg.json` and `pg_cdc.json` respectively).
-You will need to update the `app.json` to map the desired ficture to the `pg` resource referenced in the Turbine app.
+You will need to update the `app.json` to map the desired fixture to the `pg` resource referenced in the Turbine app.

 To run (as with all Turbine Apps):